crossplane/crossplane/design/one-pager-managed-resource-api-design.md

 would make it easier to work with Crossplane for users who are familiar with the given provider in many ways including easier troubleshooting and cooperation with other existing infrastructure tools.

-Ideally, what we want is to expose all possible configurations in `Spec` for input users and whatever might be needed by the output users of this resource in the `Status`.
-Generally, it's better to just copy all fields from the provider's API as starting point and eliminate them one by one if needed.

 What goes into `Spec`:
 * Does the provider allow configuration of this parameter at _any_ point in the life cycle of the resource?
 Include if yes.
   This includes the fields that are late-initialized, meaning some fields could be populated by the provider when you